11 Best + Free Deep Learning Courses & Certification [UPDATED]

 - 4. Complete Guide to TensorFlow for Deep Learning with Python [Udemy] - Best Paid Course

-- 5. MIT Deep Learning for Self-Driving Cars [YouTube] - Best NEW Course
+- 5. MIT Deep Learning for Self-Driving Cars [YouTube]

 - 6. Deep Learning by MIT Press [MIT Press] - Best Text Based Course